swansonk14/SyntheMol/README.md

 TODO: potentially change order of cLogP data in Google Drive and add to supplementary table

-TODO: for all models (including antibiotics), compute building block scores as CSV rather than JSON
+TODO: for all models (including antibiotics), compute building block scores as CSV rather than JSON, upload to Google Drive

+TODO: fix pixel alignment on Figure 1

 ## Table of contents